citp/privacy-policy-historical/r/re/rea/realitysandwich.com.md

 We welcome your feedback.
-If you have any comments or concerns about this privacy policy or would like to contact us for any reason, you may reach us at admin@realitysandwich.com.
+If you have any comments or concerns about this privacy policy or would like to contact us for any reason, you may reach us at [[email protected]](http://realitysandwich.com/cdn-cgi/l/email-protection)